voxel51/fiftyone-plugins/plugins/utils/README.md

 new_dataset = view.clone(new_name)
 ```

-where the operator's form allows you to configure the new name for the dataset.
+where the operator's form allows you to configure what dataset/view to clone.

 ### delete_dataset